walkero-gr/aiostreams/README.md

 * internet access
 *
 #### Docker
-This is not necessary for using these projects.
+This is not necessary for using these scripts.
 It just provides a good development environment for other systems.
 To run the script in a docker container with Python 2.7 installed, use the following on different shells, from the script folder.

 ```bash